FedericoAureliano/uclidfc/README.md

   --blast-enum-quantifiers       Rewrite quantifiers over enums to finite disjunctions/conjunctions.

 Idiolect
-  --data <folder>                <folder> with idiolect models.
-Required for solver selection and idiolect training.
+  --language-models <folder>     Path to folder with idiolect models.
+Required for solver selection and training.
   --train                        Train solver idiolect models.
-Writes to data folder; requires at least two solvers.
+Requires language-models folder and at least two solvers.

 Utility
   --simulate <file>              Use the solver and query data in <file> to simulate solver execution.